Ali-Mikael/Application-hacking/h6-HardwareHacking.md

 ```
 <img width="1318" height="246" alt="2026-02-25-22:33:27" src="https://github.com/user-attachments/assets/612caa0f-2689-495e-9491-6e349ffac1ad" />

-This was a nice find, as we aquired the `main program` which we can now dissect with tools such as `strings`, `objdump`, `ghidra`, `gdb` and the likes.
+This was a nice find, as we aquired the root filesystem including `main program` which we can now dissect with tools such as `strings`, `objdump`, `ghidra`, `gdb` and the likes.
 - <img width="1360" height="222" alt="2026-02-25-22:44:27" src="https://github.com/user-attachments/assets/faf6a541-3502-4a59-8555-7381a42d4d7d" />

 I also roamed around the files system opening up scripts and looking for interesting executables.
+Trying to grasp how the IP-camera operates.

-A list of interesting entries:
+**A list of interesting entries:**
 - `/bin/gdbserver`
   - Remote debugging server
   - This could be a big one if gained access to